BrutPitt/DLAf-optimized/readme.md

 * Debian, Ubuntu: `sudo apt install build-essential`
 * Fedora, RedHat: `sudo dnf install make gcc-c++`

+In the `dlaf` folder there is a very simple `cmake` file from wich you can build also a *project solution* for Microsoft Visual Studio.

 ### DLAf-optimized - Hooks & Parameters